rl1987/trickster.dev/tricksterblog/content/post/you-probably-dont-need-aws-and-are-better-off-without-it.md

 bugs in code, such as infinite loop or bottomless recursion can make you go broke in a single monday morning.

 Another way to get a billing surprise is to provision some resources and forget to take them down.
-A HN user [reports](https://news.ycombinator.com/item?id=22719573) a story of someone who burning 80 grand overnight by provisioning bunch of EC2 instances for testing and leaving them on.
+A HN user [reports](https://news.ycombinator.com/item?id=22719573) a story of someone who burned 80 grand overnight by provisioning bunch of EC2 instances for testing and leaving them on.
 If you have non-trivial setup on AWS (e.g. VPC with multiple EC2 instances, some of which exposed to public internet) and are relying on AWS Dashboard or AWS CLI to tear it down when no longer needed it is very easy to forget to remove some part